Return the closest focusable node that's either the node itself (if it's focusable), or the closest focusable ancestor in the composed tree.

 Returns the set that includes the given node and all of its ancestors in the composed tree.
 See composedAncestors for details on the latter.

-When all browsers support that, we'd like to deprecate use of attributes.
+When all browsers support custom state pseudo classes, we'd like to deprecate use of attributes.

 Adds or removes the element's